 One of the things we optimized for local Python development was to include the ability to install packages which customers would need for their scenarios.
-By default, we include the common packages like pandas, numpy etc., but if you are expecting a package that is not included then write the following code in the Notebook cell:
+By default, we include the common packages like

-When you run this command, you will get a
+When you run this command,

-If you find a
+If it returns a